ProjectPhysX/FluidX3D/README.md

 - FluidX3D can do simulations so large that storing the volumetric data for later rendering becomes unmanageable (like 120GB for a single frame, hundreds of TeraByte for a video)
 - instead, FluidX3D allows [rendering raw simulation data directly in VRAM](https://www.researchgate.net/publication/360501260_Combined_scientific_CFD_simulation_and_interactive_raytracing_with_OpenCL), so no large volumetric files have to be exported to the hard disk (see my [technical talk](https://youtu.be/pD8JWAZ2f8o))
 - the rendering is so fast that it works interactively in real time for both rasterization and raytracing
+- rasterization and raytracing are done in OpenCL and work on all GPUs, even the ones without RTX/DXR raytracing cores or without any rendering hardware at all (like A100, MI200, ...)
-- if no monitor is available (like on a remote Linux server), there is an ASCII rendering mode to interactively visualize the simulation in the terminal (even in WSL and/or through SSH)
+- if no monitor is available (like on a remote Linux server), there is an [ASCII rendering mode](https://youtu.be/pD8JWAZ2f8o&t=1456) to interactively visualize the simulation in the terminal (even in WSL and/or through SSH)
 - rendering is fully multi-GPU-parallelized via seamless domain decomposition rasterization
 - with interactive graphics mode disabled, image resolution can be as large as VRAM allows for (4K/8K/16K and above)
 - (interacitive) visualization modes: